srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 **work debt(in any form):**

-Since tech debt is a big thing, i asked him if they have similar problems, Apparenly, value of hours spent is far less than material costs, so it is easier to get the original material back and re-do it.
+Since tech debt is a big thing, I asked him if they have similar problems, Apparenly, value of hours spent is far less than material costs, so it is easier to get the original material(or metal in this case) back and re-do it.

 **Experimentation:**